 Students wanting to drop lecture after midterm may stay in the co-req lab only if midterm grade, posted in LOCUS, is a D or better.
 Students should continue to attend lecture until the week of the drop date to gain as much background knowledge as possible.
+For Spring 2018, students wishing to drop lecture, and have a midterm grade of D or better, can seek assistance from the Department of Chemistry and Biochemistry office beginning Monday, March 19th at 9:00 am through Monday, March 26th at 4:00 pm.
 Students with a midterm grade of F must drop the co-req lab along with the lecture.
 No exceptions.

-Attendance Policy: It is expected students attend every scheduled laboratory [i.e. lab] session/class.
+Attendance Policy: Participation is mandatory.
+It is expected students attend every scheduled laboratory [i.e. lab] session/class.
 It is also expected students are on time.
 Additional time will not be provided to students who are absent from a lab session or who come late to lab.
-You, the student, are enrolled in Chem 214-001, which meets Monday, Tuesday, Wednesday, and Thursday.
-You must attend all days.
+If student comes in late to lab, and pre-lab lecture is still going on, the student is allowed to stay.
+If a student walks into lab so late, that pre-lab lecture is already over, the student cannot stay for lab since they have missed important information; this counts as an absence and zero is recorded for the lab.
 Students must have required materials and be properly dressed to perform experiments in the lab.
-Make-ups for the Exam are not given [if you have a conflict, you must take it early via an arrangement with the instructor in advance!]
+Make-ups for the Exam are not given [conflict?
+You must take it early via a previously arranged appointment with the Instructor or earn a zero on the exam.]
 If a student misses an online pre-lab quiz, make-ups are not given.
-If you know you will be absent for a day of lab, contact the Instructor, but realize no time extensions are given for absent students for any of the course materials/experiments.
-Either finish the experiment in the constricted amount of time due to your decision to be absent, or take a ZERO grade for the experiment's accuracy.
-Polyprotic Acid, Spectrophotometry (Iron), and Wt. % Tartrazine are partner labs; if you are absent for ANY day of these labs in effect you are abandoning your partner; you earn a ZERO for the lab accuracy for the partner lab missed and you cannot complete the experiment alone.
-Experiments that are not finished on time according to the laboratory schedule: students earn a ZERO failing grade on that experiment.
-Students are required to initial a sign-in sheet each day of lab, documenting their attendance.
-If you are present in lab but forget to sign-in, safety points are deducted, as accountability is important.
+Stipulations are listed later on pages 4 and 5 of this syllabus.
+If you know you will be absent for a day of lab, contact the Instructor, but realize no time extensions are given for absent students for any of the course materials or experiments.
+A few experiments are partner labs; if you are absent you effectively abandon your partner [and they are paired up with someone else] and you earn a zero (0) on the lab experiment and are not allowed to complete the lab individually or with another partner when you return to lab the next week.
+Students are required to initial a sign-in sheet on each day of lab, documenting/verifying their attendance.
+If you are present in lab but forget to sign-in, safety points are deducted, as accountability is important for safety.
 The sign-in sheet serves as a formal record.
 If an absence occurs, it is the student's responsibility to contact the Instructor ASAP.
-It is not my problem if you choose to take a vacation during summer school; your grade will be negatively affected and that is your choice.
-You, the student, are well aware of LOCUS times for this course well in advance and you committed to all of the times/dates when you registered to take the course.
-All absences are treated equal.
+Students must inform Instructor of any University Sponsored event that conflicts with laboratory time at the beginning of the semester.
+There is no make-up work.